Skip to Content

 • To explore the reasons why people’s experiences and quality of life in these four parts of the city have been similar or different, converged or diverged, paying particular attention to the social, cultural and political environments there.

 • To build local capacity within these study neighbourhoods to understand and analyse local-level change and to stimulate action.
-This is being achieved by linking with key local organisations and recruiting, training and supporting peer researchers (local people without a background in research) to conduct their own investigations.
+This was achieved by linking with key local organisations and recruiting, training and supporting peer researchers (local people without a background in research) to conduct their own investigations.

 Peer research